ETH-NEXUS/competitor_analysis_questionnaire/readme.md

 9. Visit `localhost:8077/admin` and login using the user and password defined in the `.env` file.
 It can happen that the changes are not immediatelly accepted and you have to shut down your containers and run them again for the admin user to be accepted.
 10. **[Optional if you skipped part 1]** Create a dummy book and an author for the book.
 Then visit the frontend on `localhost:8077` to see the frontend and the book.
 11. **[Optional]** Update existing python requirements and install new ones.
+12. Adjust the `readme.md` at the root of the project to describe your project and provide relevant information for it.

 Congratulations you're done!